gregberge/recompact/README.md

 ### [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash)

-The best way to reduce build size is to use [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash):
+The best way to reduce build size is to use [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash).
+It can be used with other libraries than lodash, just like this:

 **.babelrc**